-Our current air monitoring shelters, while having served us well, have reached the end of their service life and require replacement.
-The aim of this project is to replace two existing shelters with new, more efficient, and reliable structures capable of housing our air monitoring equipment, ensuring our ongoing capability to monitor air quality in line with regulatory standards.
+Our current air monitoring shelter, while having served us well, have reached the end of its service life and require replacement.
+The aim of this project is to replace one existing shelter with a new, more efficient, and reliable structure capable of housing our air monitoring equipment, ensuring our ongoing capability to monitor air quality in line with regulatory standards.